Automattic/video-thumb-grid/Readme.md

 ## Requirements

 - `ffmpeg` must be installed an available in `$PATH`
-- `libjpeg` needs to be installed for the `node-jpeg` dependency to build
+- `libjpeg` needs to be installed for the [picha](https://github.com/jhs67/picha) dependency to build

 ## Authors